-Teacher Survey
+School-Family-Community Partnership Survey

-Our school has been selected by the Colorado Department of Education (CDE) to participate in a study to determine the level of parent, family, and community engagement.
-As part of this study, CDE is gathering information from parents and teachers on their perceptions of the school and opportunities for involvement.
+Teacher Version

-We are inviting you to give input by completing this questionnaire.
-The questionnaire requires no identifying information and your participation is voluntary.
+We are inviting you to give input on the level of parent, family, and community engagement at our school by completing this questionnaire.
+The questionnaire requires no identifying information, and your participation is voluntary.
 If you choose not to participate or stop the survey at any time, there will be no penalty.
+There are 36 questions, and we estimate it will take approximately ten minutes to complete.

 Directions:

 This questionnaire asks about your perceptions of your school and the extent to which you and the school are engaged with families.
 Please choose one of the choices for each statement that best represents your feelings.
 Please attempt to answer all questions on the questionnaire.